dirtyhenry/blog-deadrooster-org/_posts/2005-05-13-it-s-chrismas-every-day.md

 - Hooray Henrys
 comments: []
 ---
 Another new song from the HH...
-It's a surf garage version of the Bloc Party's song {Helicopter}.
+It's a surf garage version of the Bloc Party's song *Helicopter*.
 The first who asks if the girls back-singing are still living by their parents will be hardly kicked in the ass !

 You can listen it here :